 Mr Andrew has a degree in Law and Commerce from Melbourne University.
 He is a qualified Barrister and Solicitor of the Supreme Court of Victoria and Fellow of the Institute of Chartered Accountants.
 He was recently awarded an Honorary Doctor of Laws by Monash University and an Honorary Doctor of Commerce by Melbourne University.

-Mr Andrew was appointed to the Board in January 2015 and his term renewed for a further two years commencing 1 January 2018.
+Mr Andrew was appointed Chairman to the Board of Taxation in January 2015 and his term renewed for a further two years commencing 1 January 2018.